Yandex Cloud

 Management console

-1. In the management console, select the folder the new Workflows workflow is in.
+1. In the management console, select the folder with the workflow you created.

 3. In the left-hand panel, select Workflows.